Florence Scovel Shinn: Writings and New Thought

 Several Months ago we came across a unique item from that collection that we think you may have an interest in.
 The item is an original typewritten manuscript by Florence Scovel Shinn, The Magic Path of Intuition.
 We're contacting you to see if you or Hay House have an interest in purchasing this rare original manuscript positioned to share its content with the world.

 The Game of Life and How to Play it includes quotes from the Bible and anecdotal explanations of the author's understanding of God and man.
 Her philosophy centers on the power of positive thought and usually includes instructions for verbal or physical affirmation.

-One example typical of Scovel Shinn's advice was:

-It is safe to say that all sickness and unhappiness come from the violation of the law of love.
-A new commandment I give unto you, "Love one another," and in the Game of Life, love or good-will takes every trick.